kellianoy/devopslabs/README.md

 ![kiali-traffic](./images/istio-traffic.png)

+### Request routing

+We created new tags in our docker hub: v1 and v2, to specify which version we were on, testing if it works.
+Then, we created a second deployment of our app, and a new service.
+This allows us to have two deployment of the same app with different versions.

+To route dynamically to multiple versions of a microservice, we have to add a key component which is called **DestinationRule**.

+This allows us to link our versions to subsets that are recognized by the **VirtualService**.

 ### Traffic shifting

-For traffic shifting, we created new tags in our docker hub: v1 and v2, to specify which version we were on, testing if it works.
-Then, we created a second deployment of our app, and a new service.

 Traffic shifting is really easy to setup, you just have to add the weight in the destination part of a virtual service.